rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 `for keyfile in ~/.ssh/id_*; do ssh-keygen -l -f "${keyfile}"; done | uniq`

 - DSA or RSA 1024 bits: This is a red flag.
 Unsafe.
-- RSA 2048: This is a yellow flage, recommended to change
+- RSA 2048: This is a yellow flag, recommended to change
 - RSA 3072/4096: great, but Ed25519 has some benefits!
 - ECDSA: depends.
 Recommended to change
 - Ed25519: wow cool, but are you brute-force safe?